svishwari/svishwari/docs/source/getting_started.rst

 *************************************************
 Connecting to Azure VPN and HUX Unified Resources
 *************************************************
+- To connect to Azure environments please set up VPN according to the document links found `VPN_Setup <https://github.com/DeloitteHux/vpn-config/tree/master/Azure-VPN>`_.
+- Instructions to configure OpenVPN client on Windows or Mac systems can be found `OpenVPN <https://confluence.hux.deloitte.com/display/TO/How-to%3A+Configure+the+OpenVPN+Client>`_ on confluence.
-Please refer to this `azure <https://confluence.hux.deloitte.com/display/HUS/Azure+Environment+Access>`_ confluence page for more information about setting up and accessing an HUX environment set up on Azure VPN client.
+- Please refer to this `azure_env <https://confluence.hux.deloitte.com/display/HUS/Azure+Environment+Access>`_ confluence page for more information about setting up and accessing an HUX environment set up on Azure VPN client.
+- Instructions to access and connect to an Azure environment MongoDB pod outside of k8s can be found `mongodb_pod <https://confluence.hux.deloitte.com/pages/viewpage.action?pageId=107452469>`_ on confluence.

 ************
 Environments